Words by: Simon Difford

 Additives such as caramel colouring, glycerine, sugar syrup, older tequila, oak (natural or Encino) extract, aromatizers and flavourings (permitted by the Mexican Ministry of Health) may also to added to all categories of tequila - up to 75 grams per litre of sugar and 85 grams per litre of other additives, but (total dry matter) must be less than one percent of total volume.

-It is commonly believed that a tequila must have a minimum alcohol content of 38% alc./vol. but the rules actually allow an tequila to have a strength between 35% and 55% alc./vol..
+It is commonly believed that a tequila must have a minimum alcohol content of 38% alc./vol. but the rules actually allow a tequila to be bottled at a strength between 35% and 55% alc./vol..
 Distilled or demineralised water is used to dilute to bottling strength.
 Prior to bottling the tequila may also be filtered through mediums such as charcoal or cellulose, at ambient temperature or by chill-filtration.

 Mixto tequila for distribution outside of Mexico is often sold in 'bulk' and exported in tanks or tankers at a high alcohol strength to be diluted and bottled in the country where it is to be sold or re-exported from.
 In contrast, '100% agave' tequilas must, by law, be bottled within the denominated tequila region.